opennetworkinglab/ngsdn-tutorial/EXERCISE-4.md

 If you left the ping between `h2` and `h1a` running, check that terminal window, it should work now!

-To verify tha ping works also for hosts attached to different leaves, let's start a new ping between `h2` and `h3` with the following commands, in order:
+To verify that ping works also for hosts attached to different leaves, let's start a new ping between `h2` and `h3` with the following commands, in order:

 ```